REAL SUSTAINABILITY

 Shop Leave No Trace apparel

-Search for the 🌱 symbol next to color variants to identify our 100% biodegradable items from the Leave No Trace Apparel Collection.
+Search for the Natural label next to color variants to identify our 100% biodegradable items from the Leave No Trace Apparel Collection.

 Natural colors can bleed a little, so we recommend using them with dark clothing & equipment, especially if the garments are new.